hnikolov/pihdf_doc/install.md

 Install `pihdf` from source
 ---------------------------

-For now, instal `pyhdf` from <https://github.com/hnikolov/pihdf>.
+You can also instal `pyhdf` from source: <https://github.com/hnikolov/pihdf>.
 Download and unzip, or clone `pihdf`.
 Then:
 ```.bash
 $ cd pihdf
 $ sudo python setup.py develop